 - issue or problem you noticed

-- time of day you drove through.
+- date and time of day you drove through.